 Background and activities

 I'm an Associate Professor of Anglophone Cultural Studies at the Department of Language and Literature.
+My research examines memory culture at the end of the British Empire with a particular focus on memoirs from Zimbabwe, Australia and the Caribbean, and post-imperial memory politics in contemporary Britain.
 I hold a master and a PhD in English from the University of Copenhagen.
 In addition, I have studied at Monash University, Melbourne and been a visiting doctoral fellow at Wolfson College, University of Oxford.
+I am a co-chair of the Nordic regional group of the Memory Studies Association.

 I teach the courses ENG1404 (Britain and the World after 1945) and ENG2455 (Memory Politics After Empire).
 In addition, I am happy to supervise masters theses within the areas of society and culture of the English-speaking world, postcolonial studies, imperial history, and modern literature, in particular life writing and postcolonial literature.

 - Memory politics

-- British, Australian, Caribbean, Zimbabwean and American history and society
+- British, Australian, Caribbean and Zimbabwean history and society